GeniXiong/Data-Visualization-Project/README.md

 The following tasks and questions will drive the visualization and interaction decisions for this project:

- * What is the distribution for house prices accroding to it's location(latitude, longitude)?
+ * What is the distribution for house prices according to its location (latitude, longitude)?
  * Are houses that were newly built tend to have smaller basement?
-(The area of basement according to built-year)
+(The area of basement according to built year)
  * How are the floors change over built time?

  ## Interactions